Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/README.md

 The token characters used in multiple element definitions are as follows:

 , - Does not affect nest level
-| - Same as ','
 : - Increments nest level
 ; - Decrements nest level
 ( - Stores but does not affect nest level